thomktz/betterave/README.md

 [Association demo](https://www.youtube.com/watch?v=YLPqCE9lRXs&feature=youtu.be)

+## Repository Organization

+The repository is structured into three main directories:
+- `backend`: Manages the definition of database structures, API development, and unit tests.
+- `frontend`: Encompasses all aspects related to the user interface, including images, web scripts, and other frontend-specific files.
+- `scripts`: Dedicated to scripts used for tasks such as generating the virtual environment or other related functionalities.

+This organization ensures a clear separation of concerns between the backend and frontend, providing an organized space for frontend components, visual elements, and scripts.

 ## Database Stucture

 - User Table: Stores user information for the application (type of the user, name, username, email...).